 Five years ago I traveled with her older brother, a journey where the lessons far transcended each college’s printed FAQ.
-From this experience I know that, while our daughter tours the many campuses, I will watch her growing independence and try to prepare my head and heart for her ultimate departure.
+Now that I am doing this a second time around, I know that I’ll watch her growing independence and try to prepare my head and heart for her ultimate departure.

 1. Treat it as an adventure.

-We drove through eight states visiting schools that, except for one, we had never seen.
+My son and I drove through eight states visiting schools that, except for one, we had never seen before.
 The settings ranged the gamut – from urban center to the middle of nowhere.
 Some were universities and others, small liberal arts colleges.
-There was something captivating about each college, even those that my son eliminated from his list, and we found surprises all along the way.
+There was something captivating about each college even those that my son eliminated from his list, and we found surprises all along the way.

 2. Be tourists.

-Learning about the histories of the schools from the student guides was like taking as series of museum tours with backward-walking docents.
-As we drove from school to school, we caught slices of Americana such as watching Amish men driving buggies in Pennsylvania and spotting a small sign on a Maryland road marking the Mason-Dixon line.
+Learning about the histories of the schools from the student guides was like taking a series of museum tours with backward-walking docents.
+As we drove from school to school, we caught slices of Americana along the way and sampled local cuisine at cafes where we often ate dinner.

-I depended on my son’s navigation skills and ability to find a Starbucks while he depended on my driving.
-An unfamiliar feeling of equality snuck into the journey and in into our relationship.
-Though it wasn’t exactly how we related back home, it was a foreshadowing of how it might feel to parent an adult.
+I depended on my son’s navigation skills and ability to find a Starbucks while he was happy to leave the driving to me.
+A very welcome feeling of relating to each other as adults snuck into the journey and in into our relationship.

 4. Make the college road trip into a vacation.

 He was liberated from 11th grade homework and sports practices, late school nights and early alarm clocks.
 It was a break for me too.

-High school counselors divide schools into “safety/likely/reach” but there is one additional category – a school “you don’t want to get out of the car to visit.”
+High school counselors often divide schools into “safety/likely/reach” but there is one additional category – a school “you don’t want to get out of the car to visit.”
 Driving along a remote country road late one afternoon, we shared a growing, uneasy feeling about the fit of the school next on the list.
 We agreed to keep driving.
 It only happened once but I think my son was happy to see his by-the-rules mom loosen up a bit.